thindil/tashy2/scripts/README.md

 * tests.tcl          - Build and run the unit tests for the project. **Important:** run this script from the main project directory, not from here.
+* rules.aru          - Configuration file with rules for check code with AdaControl.